-The fact that artificial grass just isn't natural is first on the list of disadvantages of artificial grass for some people.
+The fact that it just isn't natural is first on the list of disadvantages.
 A healthy natural green lawn is an emotional thing and even provides a sense of pride for some homeowners.
-In Canada and specifically the Okanagan, a lush growing lawn can even be looked at as a status symbol.
-It takes a lot of money, time and effort to keep a lawn green in the Okanagan summer.
+In Canada, or somewhere like California, a lush growing lawn can even be looked at as a status symbol.
+It takes a lot of money, time and effort to keep a lawn green in the blazing hot and dry summer.
 The psychological effect of removing a natural lawn and replacing it with something artificial is a very hard concept for some home owners and if you actually like mowing your natural lawn you will find this even harder.

 While this might not warrant being on the list of disadvantages of artificial grass it's nice to know with all the misinformation out there.
 Artificial grass is not maintenance free and does require a bit of work to keep it looking good year after year.
 Regular artificial grass maintenance will also ensure that it lasts 20-25 years which means you'll be enjoying low maintenance for a long time.
 Just like changing the oil in your car, regular upkeep will protect your investment and prevent costly repairs or replacement in the future.